 - For PUSCH repetition type B, the selection of the time domain resource allocation table is as follows:

-- If PUSCHRepTypeIndicator-ForDCIFormat0_1 in pusch-Config is configured and set to 'pusch-RepTypeB', PUSCH-TimeDomainResourceAllocationList-ForDCIformat0_1 in pusch-Config is used;
+- If pusch-RepTypeIndicatorForDCI-Format0-1-r16 in pusch-Config is configured and set to 'pusch-RepTypeB', pusch-TimeDomainAllocationListForDCI-Format0-1-r16 in pusch-Config is used;

-- Otherwise, PUSCH-TimeDomainResourceAllocationList-ForDCIformat0_2 in pusch-Config is used.
+- Otherwise, pusch-TimeDomainAllocationListForDCI-Format0-2-r16 in pusch-Config is used.

-- It is not expected that PUSCHRepTypeIndicator-ForType1Configuredgrant is configured with 'pusch-RepTypeB' when none of PUSCHRepTypeIndicator-ForDCIFormat0_1 and PUSCHRepTypeIndicator-ForDCIFormat0_2 in pusch-Config is set to 'pusch-RepTypeB'.
+- It is not expected that pusch-RepTypeIndicator-r16 is configured with 'pusch-RepTypeB' when none of pusch-RepTypeIndicatorForDCI-Format0-1-r16 and pusch-RepTypeIndicatorForDCI-Format0-2-r16 in pusch-Config is set to 'pusch-RepTypeB'.

 - The higher layer parameter timeDomainAllocation value m provides a row index m+1 pointing to the determined time domain resource allocation table, where the start symbol and length are determined following the procedure defined in Clause 6.1.2.1;